Limenius/ReactBundle/README.md

 ReactBundle integrates [ReactRenderer](https://github.com/Limenius/ReactRenderer) with Symfony.
 This lets you implement React.js client and server-side rendering in your Symfony projects, allowing the development of universal (isomorphic) applications.

+**Note**: If you are new to React.js, please note that this bundle is not by any means required to use React with Symfony.
+This allows you to do some advanced features such as Server Side Rendering, or injecting components directly from Twig tags.

 If you wish to use ReactRenderer with Silex, check out @teameh [Silex React Renderer Service Provider](https://github.com/teameh/silex-react-renderer-provider).

 Features include: